HMarzban/ned/README.md

 ## Project Configuration

 In `./app/src/` we have a file with the name of `ned.config.js`. with this file `cli` and project dependency injection logics set and handle.
-We have a property called `static`, all static files you want to be loaded in first and in global you have to put in there,`head` and `body` its location of your dependency injection loaded, be careful about your priority of injection.
+We have a property called `static`, all static files you want to be loaded in first and in global you have to put in there,`head` or `body` its location of your dependency injection loaded, ***be careful about your priority of injection***.

 ```javascript
     static: {